sky-shift/skyshift/docs/source/architecture/networking.rst

 Networking across clusters
 ===========================
-SkyShift builds a network mesh between clusters to allow workloads to communicate between themselves.
+SkyShift builds a network mesh between clusters to allow jobs/services to communicate between themselves.
 This is applicable in two scenarios:

-1) A service's replicas are scheduled on multiple clusters due to resource constraints, while the frontend is serving from one of the cluster.
+1) A service's replicas are scheduled on multiple clusters due to resource constraints, while the frontend is serving and balancing the load from one of the cluster.

 2) Jobs that are deployed across clusters have a need to communicate to fulfil a larger application goal.